natasha-rgb/Group-15/team/ui-diagrams.md

 2. **View services** : Users will be able to view the different tools and services that they will be offered
 3. **Search** : There will be a search bar in which users will be able to navigate the app

 This intro screen has been created so users will be able to initially guide through Freelit with ease.
-They will be able to get where they want to go fairly quickly.
+It offers a clear and intuitive interface that allows users to swiftly access their desired features and services.
+By simplifying the initial navigation process, this screen ensures that users can effortlessly find their way and engage with the app’s offerings without any frustration.

 **Use Case**:
 Users can quickly log on or sign up so their flashcards/tests will be saved.
 They will also be able to view previews of all our tools so they can decide if they want to use the app.